 Security audit report breakdown showing vulnerability findings, severity levels, and remediation steps

-Finally, a good audit includes verification steps: how to confirm that remediation was successful and that the vulnerabilities have actually been closed.
+• Verification steps explaining how to confirm that remediation was successful and vulnerabilities have been closed.

 Split comparison showing DIY checklist versus professional security audit capabilities